Share on FacebookShare on TwitterShare on LinkedinShare via emailShare via Facebook Messenger

 Searching the internet

 Gemini’s ability to leverage Google’s search capabilities is one thing that sets it apart.
-These capabilities can be used to search directly inside the application or to perform more complex tasks.
+These capabilities can be used to search directly from within the application or to perform more complex tasks.

 For searching the internet, it’s important to note that Gemini doesn’t produce results like what you would see on a Google search page.
 Instead, it summarizes them.